fajar035/brikid-api/README.md

 ## Usage/Examples

-- Run your postman, then login or register
+- Run your postman from documentation, then login or register
 - Copy the token to the TOKEN variable
 - Good luck guys 👻